 Remember, publicity gained when you are apologizing to the media for not being a good startup showcases the human side of the company and can easily turn your image around.
 If there have been customer complaints, address them and say how you are working on correcting them.
 If there has been product misinterpretation by the market then make them understand what they should.

 As you consider building your own minimum viable product, let this simple rule suffice: remove any feature, process, or effort that does not contribute directly to the learning you seek. – Eric Ries

-The lean startup way includes building a minimum viable product and avoiding overspending on things that do not necessarily improve the product.
+The lean startup approach includes building a minimum viable product and avoiding overspending on things that do not necessarily improve the product.

-Successful startups are cash conservative.
-They spend only when they need to and mostly to improve the product.
-Additionally, they ensure the minimum viable product is validated and has clients before ramping up on efforts to improve it further.
+Successful startups are cash-conservative.
+They spend money only when they need to and mostly to improve the product.
+Additionally, they ensure the minimum viable product is validated and has clients before ramping up efforts to improve it further.
 Curb your startup’s spending on irrelevant things and follow the lean startup methodology to break even and grow your company.

 9. Be More Transparent

 The single most important ingredient in the recipe for success is transparency because transparency builds trust. – Denise Morrison

 Are you transparent with your clients and employees?
 If you are not then you might breed mistrust between employees and yourself as the founder; while bringing up credibility questions between your company and the customers.